JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 #### Export your private key

 To let your Gradle project access your private key, you’ll need to export it to a file.
-Use the following command, **passing in your own keyid** as a parameter.
 You will be prompted to enter the passphrase you’ve used when creating the key.

+Use the following command, **passing in your own key ID** as a parameter:

 ```bash
 gpg --armor --export-secret-keys F175482952A225BFC4A07A715EE6B5F76620B385CE > key.gpg